berrak/github-fork-and-pull-request-procedure/my-github-fork-procedure.md

         # Squash all commits on your development branch
         git rebase -i master

-## Submitting
+## Finally, submitting

-Push the current branch and set the remote as upstream and, show all branches.
+Push the current branch `issue-with-xxx`, set the remote as upstream, and show all branches.

         # Push to your forked repo.
         git sw2 issue-with-xxx